smartdevicelink/sdl_app_library_guides/docs/Getting Started/Multiple Transports/index.md

 # Multiple Transports
 As of Protocol version 5.1.0, which is supported from SDL Android 4.7 and SDL Core 5.0, a new feature was introduced called Multiple Transports.
 This feature allows apps to carry their SDL session over multiple transports.
-The first transport that the app connects to is referred to as the primary transport, and a later connected transport being a secondary.
-For example, apps can register over bluetooth as a primary transport, then connect over WiFi when necessary (video/audio streaming) as a secondary transport.
+The first transport that the app connects to is referred to as the primary transport, and a later connected transport being a secondary transport.
+For example, apps can register over bluetooth as a primary transport, then connect over WiFi when necessary (ex. to allow video/audio streaming) as a secondary transport.

 ## Primary Transports

-This feature coincides with our newly redesigned multiplexing transport.
 In SDL Android 4.7 and newer, you can connect and register apps via a multiplexed bluetooth and/or USB connection.
 On head units that support multiple transports, the primary transport will be used for RPC communication while the secondary will be used for high bandwidth services.
 Otherwise, the primary transport will be used for all applicable services for that transport type.

 ### Supporting specific primary transports

-Whether your app supports both bluetooth and/or USB connections are determined by what you set as acceptable primary transports.
+Whether your app supports both bluetooth and/or USB connections is determined by what you set as acceptable primary transports.
 By default, both USB and bluetooth are supported and should be kept unless there is a specific reason otherwise.
-If you list multiple primary transports and one disconnects, if another included transport is available the app will automatically attempt to connect and register.
+If you list multiple primary transports and one disconnects, if another included transport is available the app will automatically attempt to connect and register to it.

 ```java
 List<TransportType> multiplexPrimaryTransports = Arrays.asList(TransportType.USB, TransportType.BLUETOOTH);